General (scope, time limits)

 Applicants have the possibility of filing an onward appeal with the Regional Administrative Court and then the Council of State within 30 days.[63]
 There is no time limit for the Regional Administrative Court and the Council of State to decide on the application.
 The Council of State decision on the onward appeal will constitute the final decision on the application since it cannot be further appealed.

-It is difficult to give an exact number of refused and accepted decisions by the Regional Administrative Court and the Council of State.
-However, the following cases provide examples from case law:
+It is difficult to establish the exact number of refused and accepted decisions from the Regional Administrative Court and the Council of State.

 Legal assistance